-In this tutorial we will show you how to install Pip on CentOS 8.
+In this tutorial, we will show you how to install Pip on CentOS 8.
 For those of you who didn’t know, Pip is the standard package (module) manager for Python.
-With the help of pip you can also install the package of particular version.
+With the help of PIP you can also install the package of a particular version.
 Most importantly pip has a feature to manage full lists of packages and corresponding version numbers, possible through a “requirements” file.
-It performs the same basic job as easy install, but with some extra features.
+It performs the same basic job as an easy install, but with some extra features.

 Install Pip on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.